|

 March 1943 - March 1946

-Ted was born Sept.
-12, 1924 the second son
+was born Sept.
+12, 1924 the second son of Villiers Henry &

-of Villiers Henry & Ada Estelle (Stella Morgan) Durnford in
+Ada Estelle (Stella Morgan) Durnford in West Hill, Scarborough,

-West Hill, Scarborough, Ontario.
+Ontario.
 He married Norma Lea, Sept.
-26,
+26, 1953.
+During World War

-1953.
-During World War II, Ted joined the Royal Canadian Navy
+II, Ted joined the Royal Canadian Navy in March 1943 in Toronto.

-in March 1943 in Toronto.
-He was transferred to Edmonton, Alberta
+He was transferred to Edmonton, Alberta where he received Electrical

-where he received Electrical training.
-After a period he was transferred
+training.
+After a period he was transferred to Windsor, Ontario

-to Windsor, Ontario where he received mechanical training.
-He
+where he received mechanical training.
+He was shipped across the

-was shipped across the Atlantic to Scotland where he was assigned
+Atlantic to Scotland where he was assigned to the Canadian ship

-to the Canadian ship HMCS Stormont.
-Their particular assignment
+HMCS Stormont.
+Their particular assignment was to patrol the North-East

-was to patrol the North-East Atlantic with four other ships looking
+Atlantic with four other ships looking for German submarines.

-for German submarines.
-In late 1944 they escorted a convoy of
+In late 1944 they escorted a convoy of merchant ships to Murmansk,

-merchant ships to Murmansk, Russia.
-Their ship was also under
+Russia.
+Their ship was also under heavy German mortar fire from

-heavy German mortar fire from shore and was shelled off the coast
+shore and was shelled off the coast of Bordeaux, France.
+Ted was

-He was discharged in March, 1946.
+a Petty Officer (Electrical Artificer).
+He was discharged in March,

-An interesting side note was that HMCS
+interesting side note was that HMCS Stormont was de-commissioned

-Stormont was de-commissioned and sold after the war.
-The ship
+and sold after the war.
+The ship was purchased by a Greek, named

-the ship into his personal yacht. |
+Aristotle Onassis, who converted the ship into his personal yacht. |

 |